8.8K Views 3 years ago

 It seems so natural to wake up and go for the coffee pot.
 Most of us grew up around it.
 We watched our parents drinking coffee in the morning.
 We saw it in movies and on sitcoms, people barely functioning before the first cup.
 Many of us spent hours of our teenage years in coffee shops with frou-frou froths and sticky syrups.
 In the U.S., it’s almost as if coffee is a birthright.

-But, in the midst of growing up and taking responsibility for our actions, the negative effects of coffee quickly become apparent.
-In excess, the caffeine can really twist up our cardiovascular system, causing increased irregular heartbeats, anxiety and various other unwanted ailments.
-As consumers, it takes a very careful eye and easy-flowing source of money to buy coffee responsibly, both from an environmental and human rights standpoint.
+But, while growing up and taking responsibility for our actions, the negative effects of coffee quickly become apparent.
+In excess, caffeine can twist up our cardiovascular system, causing increased irregular heartbeats, anxiety, and various other unwanted ailments.
+As consumers, it takes a very careful eye and an easy-flowing source of money to buy coffee responsibly, both from an environmental and human rights standpoint.

 1. Hot Chocolate